GethsLeader/afterdot/README.md

 What is it?
 ===========

-Simple library to turn numbers into human readable format string.
+Simple "library" to turn numbers into human readable format string.

 It's still not finished yet (here are only __ru-KZ__ language), but works fine.